elabftw/elabdoc/doc/install.rst

     # add it to a directory in your $PATH
     sudo mv elabctl /usr/local/bin/

-* Configure eLabFTW:
+* Pre-fill the configuration file:

 .. code-block:: bash

     elabctl install

-* (optional) Edit the configuration:
+* Edit the configuration file:

-    You might want to edit the configuration here to suit your server setup.
+    Edit the configuration to suit your server setup.
 For instance, you might want to edit `/etc/elabftw.yml` to change the port binding (default is 443 but it might be already used by a traditional webserver).
 See below for using the container with a reverse proxy.

+    If you have set `DISABLE_HTTPS=false` then you need to configure the TLS certificate.
+Look at the comments inside the configuration file, they describe the different use cases.
+In order to request Let's Encrypt certificates, you need to install `certbot`.
+See `official Let's Encrypt documentation <https://letsencrypt.org/getting-started/>`_ for your system.

 * Start eLabFTW: